mlpaz/true-north-challange-api/README.md

 ## Features
 - RESTful Web Services with Spring Boot
-- JPA for data access and manipulation
+- `JPA` for data access and manipulation
-- Hibernate Validator for input validation
-- PostgreSQL as the database
+- `PostgreSQL` as the database
-- Database migrations using FlywayDB
+- Database migrations using `FlywayDB`
-- Security features with Spring Security
+- Security features with `Spring Security`
-- JWT for authentication
+- `JWT` for authentication
-- API documentation with Springdoc OpenAPI
+- API documentation with `Springdoc OpenAPI`
-- Lombok to reduce boilerplate code
+- `Lombok` to reduce boilerplate code

 ## Prerequisites
 - Java 11 or higher